 1. Find a reputable VPN service and choose a plan

 • Protocols: A VPN protocol is a set of rules responsible for moving data between your device and a server.
 Choose a VPN company that offers secure and stable protocols, such as OpenVPN, WireGuard and IKEv2.
-VPN providers may have multiple protocols and allow you to switch between them at will.
+VPN services may have multiple protocols and allow you to switch between them at will.

 Once you've selected a reputable VPN provider, proceed to create an account.
 Many VPN companies offer free trials and have money-back guarantees.
 Some even offer free versions of their software, but because these are more likely to have poor privacy standards and security protocols, we can’t guarantee that all free VPNs are safe.